monome/docs/crow/update.md

 ## Activate bootloader

-With the crow connected to druid (or a similar utility) you can enter the bootloader with a `^^b` message, which will instantly reset the module and take you to the bootloader.
+With the crow connected to druid (or a similar utility) you can enter the bootloader with a `^^b` message, which will instantly reset the module and take you to the bootloader. `druid` will start printing `<lost connection>` at which point crow is ready to bootload, and you should quit `druid` with `q`.

 ## Forcing the bootloader